KentoNishi/torch-pitch-shift/readme.md

 ## About

 This package includes two main features:
-* Pitch-shift audio clips quickly to using PyTorch (with CUDA support)
+* Pitch-shift audio clips quickly using PyTorch (with CUDA support)
 * Calculate efficient pitch-shift targets (useful for augmentation, where speed is more important than precise pitch-shifts)

 ## Installation